cybergu0ck/notes/engineering/software-engineering/version-control/git/05-versions.md

   git difftool --staged -y
   ```

-- To see the changes between two commits.
+- To see the changes in `commit-hash-2` compared to `commit-hash-1`.

   ```bash
   git difftool <commit-hash-1> <commit-hash-2>